 Below is an eight-day Itinerary through Southern Alberta starting in Calgary.
 We found this to be ample time to see the sights and do a lot of activities.
 If you want to add Banff and Jasper to your itinerary, it can easily be done by adding another four days.
 You may also like: Driving the Icefields Parkway from Banff to Jasper Alberta

-Many people only visit Banff/Canmore/Lake Louise.
+Many people only visit Banff/Lake Louise and Jasper once they leave Calgary Alberta.
 These are amazing destinations but they are not the only spot in Alberta to visit.
 There is an entire province to explore that is three times the size of Great Britain.
 So, hold on to the steering wheel, we’re about to take you on a road trip through Cowboy Country.
-Enjoy!

 We stayed at the luxurious boutique hotel, the Kensington Riverside Inn in the funky Kensington Village.
 It’s just across the river from downtown and they offer free bikes for guests to use during their stay.

-Towns like Cochrane and Turner have old fashioned shops and main streets thowing back to the days when oil was first discovered.
-Black Diamond is a great lunch stop at Marvs Classic Soda Shop where poutine and coke floats are on the menu and you can grab some retro candy for the road.
+Towns like Cochrane and Turner have old-fashioned shops and main streets throwing back to the days when oil was first discovered.
+Black Diamond is a great lunch stop at Marv’s Classic Soda Shop where poutine and coke floats are on the menu and you can grab some retro candy for the road.